Hindered stokesian settling of discs and rods

-We also note that our conclusions are formed based on experiments in the semi-dilute regime where interparticle separation is of the order of the particle size.
-At lower volume fractions, rods, at least, have been shown to experience segregation into dense lanes of streamers and particle-depleted regions where the backflow can bypass particle-rich regions.
-These instabilities appear to be system-size dependent and the boundary between the stable, hindered, region and the unstable regions deserves further exploration.
-Of course, as one enters higher density regimes, translational and orientational degrees of freedom can become constrained due to both steric and hydrodynamic interactions and then more complicated physics can emerge.
+Our conclusions are based on experiments in the semi-dilute regime where interparticle separation is of the order of the particle size.
+At lower volume fractions, rods have been shown to experience segregation into dense lanes of streamers and particle-depleted regions where the backflow can bypass particle-rich regions \cite{metzger2007experimental}.
+These instabilities appear to be system-size dependent and the boundary between the stable, hindered regime we studied and the unstable regime deserves further exploration.
+At higher volume fractions, translational and orientational degrees of freedom can become constrained due to both steric and hydrodynamic interactions and more complicated physics can emerge.

 We gratefully acknowledge financial support through NSF-DMR 2319881.
 We thank D.J.
-Durian and V. Mathai for their help with the literature, and A. Rodrigues for her help with density measurements on discs.
+Durian, B. Metzger and V. Mathai for their help with the literature, and A. Rodrigues for her help with density measurements on discs.